 Sony 16mm f/2.8 Fisheye

-Having built-in filters is a terrific inclusion due to the fact the lens has a fixed petal-style hood which means a lens filter cannot be put on the front of the lens.
+Having built-in filters is an excellent inclusion because the lens has a petal-style hood which means a lens filter cannot be attached to the front of the lens.

 - 056 - Accented contrast for black and white photos.